GGFour/penguinarium/README.md

 ## Stage 3

 - Mad (data) scientist tier feature
-- Have a help of agentic AI to find inconsistencies in data
+- Have a help of agentic AI to find inconsistencies in data and find root causes of data anomalies